wraithan/resume/docs/gigs.rst

 :doc:`projects <\projects>` working to develop the skills needed to work in the industry.

+Mozilla
+#######
+Web Developer (May '12 - Sept '13)
+**********************************

+This was my first time working in truly high scale development, both in traffic and in team size.
+It was also my first gig working with a purely remote team distributed across many timezones.

+* Started out working on addons.mozilla.org, reworking the use of redis as a part of the caching solution.
+* Worked on security critical sections of the site including the blocklist that Firefox uses to shut down bad addons and extensions in the wild.
+* Was moved over to working on marketplace.firefox.com as part of the payments team.
+* Integrated with multiple payment providers and built the security pin portion of the site.
+* Was involved in many of the architecture choices such as revamping deployment, moving to smaller services, and caching.

 Aquameta
 ########
 Senior Software Developer (Mar '10 - Feb '12)
 *********************************************

-This was my most recent job, I loved this company and learned a great deal while I was working there.
+I loved this company and learned a great deal while I was working there.
 It is where I cut my teeth on Django apps that needed more than just some more hardware thrown at them to scale.

 * Was part of a team that implemented, maintained, and extended a large Django application that powered 3 sites.